jaswanth-227/SmartAgricultureLifeCycle/README.md

 ⭐ **If you found SmartAgricultureLifeCycle useful, please consider giving this repository a Star!**

-Made with ❤️ for Smart Agriculture & AI-powered Farming.
+Made with ❤️ for Smart Agriculture and AI-Powered Farming.

 </p>